Code-Institute-Submissions/rovan89-cherished-republic_JanResub/README.md

 10. [Credits](#credits)

 ## Project Goals
-Employee Clock In System is a program that allows employees of a business to clock in and out.
-This facilitates the owners with the necessary data they need to track the employees' hours.

 ### User Experience
 The user first decides which option they would like to do, then a google sheet is updated with the data.